Skip to main content

 First Paint (FP)

-This timing indicates that the user started seeing something other than a blank page.
-This might just be a page background color or outline without useful content.
+The First Paint rendering milestone indicates that the user started seeing some part of the page.
+However, this might just be a page background color or outline without useful content.

 First Contentful Paint (FCP)

-The First Contentful Paint occurs when text or an image has rendered.
+The First Contentful Paint occurs when text or an image is first displayed.

 Largest Contentful Paint (LCP)